 We also employ a Counsellor in school who works with our children as needed.
 Children are initially assessed then they usually complete a block of sessions each week.
 We have found this to be beneficial as children are in a familiar, supportive environment.

-Our Parent Support Advisor, Siobhan Armstrong, is also based in our school and she works closely with staff and families to ensure that both children and parents and carers are fully supported.
+Our Positive Futures Worker, Siobhan Reilly, works closely with staff and families to ensure that both children and parents and carers are fully supported.